apache/pulsar/site2/README.md

 ```

 You can find the API Key of Pulsar Crowdin project [here](https://crowdin.com/project/apache-pulsar/settings#api).
 Only PMC members and
 committers are able to retrieve the API key.
+If the API key is invalid, regenerate.

-3. Download the translated docs
+4. Download the translated docs

 Now you are ready to download the translated docs from Crowdin.